Abdullahil Amaan Azmi Explained

 Early life

-Azmi completed his S.S.C. at the Government Laboratory High School, Dhaka and H.S.C. at Notre Dame College, Dhaka.[4]
+Azmi completed his S.S.C. at the Government Laboratory High School and H.S.C. at Notre Dame College, Dhaka.[4]

 Career

-He was commissioned in 1981 in East Bengal Regiment of Bangladesh Army with 5th BMA Long Course from Bangladesh Military Academy[5]
+Azmi was commissioned in 1981 in East Bengal Regiment of Bangladesh Army with 5th BMA Long Course from Bangladesh Military Academy.[5]

 In 2015, Azmi controversially challenged the number of Indian soldiers killed in the Bangladesh Liberation war following a Facebook post by Journalist Anjan Roy.
 He also questioned the number of Bangladeshi citizens killed in the Bangladesh genocide.
 There have been claims that the unit of “lakh” was mistranslated to a million increasing the claimed deaths tenfold.
 This triggered criticism from Bangladesh civil society members and media.[9]

-In 2022 an investigation by the Swedish based news network Netra News revealed that he was being held at Aynaghar, a secret prison run by the DGFI.[14]
+In 2022, an investigation by the Swedish based news network Netra News revealed that Azmi was being held at Aynaghar, a secret prison run by the Directorate General of Forces Intelligence.[14]

-Azmi was released from Aynaghar on 6 August, 2024, the very next day after Sheikh Hasina resigned and fled Bangladesh following popular protests.[15]
-After being admitted in a hospital for better treatment, he said, "How long have I not seen the light and air, I have not seen the world of Allah, I have not been allowed to hear the call to prayer.
-The amount of tears that I have wiped on this towel, if collected, a lake could have been made."
+Azmi was released from Aynaghar on 6 August 2024, the day after Prime Minister Sheikh Hasina resigned and fled Bangladesh following popular protests.[15]
+After being admitted into a hospital for better treatment, he said, "How long have I not seen the light and air, I have not seen the world of Allah, I have not been allowed to hear the call to prayer.
+The amount of tears that I have wiped on this towel, if collected, a lake could have been made."[16]

 See also